aranja/tux/docs/README.md

 }
 ```

 These are Neutrino middlewares that modify the webpack config.
-They can customize the build for different environments, e.g. dev/prod and browser/server.
+They customize the build for different environments, e.g. dev vs prod and browser vs server.

 ## Documentation